 Debangan Dey

-I am a post-doctoral fellow in the Genetic Epidemiology Research Branch of National Institutes of Mental Health.
-I am leading the data science core of mMarch consortium where we investigate investigate scientific questions at the intersection of physical activity, mental health and various biochemical processes.
-This research is done in collaboration with Dr. Kathleen Merikangas.
-My research involves developing methods to model intensive longitudinal mixed datatype and highly multivariate spatial data.
-My work is driven by applications in wearables, digital health/mobile health, smartphone diaries, and environmental sciences.
+Debangan Dey is a postdoctoral fellow in the Genetic Epidemiology Research Branch of National Institutes of Mental Health at the lab of Dr. Kathleen Merikangas working on Digital Health Technologies (DHTs).
+He is leading the data science core of mMarch consortium where he investigates scientific questions at the intersection of physical activity, mental health and various biochemical processes.
+His research interests include modeling mixed intensive longitudinal data, highly multivariate spatial data, and its applications in wearables, ecological momentary assessments, environmental sciences and sports analytics.

 Interests